hasmukhbhadani86/Recycler-view-master/README.md

 # Recycler-view-master
-This is a Sample aplication which contains.
+This is a Sample aplication which contains following demos.

   - Simple Recyclerview
   - Recyclerview with card view.